HannaSafonova/Portfolio/README.md

 ## [Project 1.
 Database design writing in SQL](https://github.com/HannaSafonova/Portfolio/blob/main/SQL/SQL%20Design.sql)
 1. Designing a database for course management, using operators: **CREATE DATABASE, CREATE TABLE, CREATE INDEX, CREATE UNIQUE INDEX**, types: **PRIMARY KEY, PARTITION BY RANGE**.
-   The database contains the following tables: students, teachers, courses.
+   The database contains the following tables: students, teachers, and courses.
 - Partitioning the students table by years using the range mechanism on the birth_date field.
-- In the students table, establishing a composite primary key consisting of student_no and birth_date.
+- Establishing a composite primary key consisting of student_no and birth_date, in the students table
 - Creating an index on the students.email field.
 - Establishing a unique index on the teachers.phone_no field.
-2. Adding test data, using operator **INSERT INTO**.
+2. Adding test data, using the operator **INSERT INTO**.
-3. Writing a query that outputs rows with duplicates, using **Window function COUNT**.
+3. Writing a query that outputs rows with duplicates, using the **Window function COUNT**.

 ## [Project 2.
 Requests writing in SQL](https://github.com/HannaSafonova/Portfolio/blob/main/SQL/SQL%20Requests.sql)
 1. Providing the average salary of employees for each year, using operators **SELECT, WHERE, GROUP BY, ORDER BY,